nansencenter/nansat/docs/source/conventions.rst

 7. Branch often.
 Merge after completion of the task for this branch, then delete the branch.
 8. Branch only from master or from develop.
-9. HOTFIX workflow: branch from master into hotfixNNN_title (NNN = ticket number), update tests, fix the bug, increment micro version, test, merge into master and into develop, delete branch.
+9. HOTFIX workflow: branch from master into hotfixNNN_title (NNN = ticket number), update tests, fix the bug, increment micro version, test, merge into master, merge master into develop, delete the hotfix branch.

 General conventions
 -------------------